-Batteries are a significant piece of any fleet electrification budget accounting for 40-50%1 of the purchase price of each electric vehicle (EV).
-While the asset cost is typically higher than gas and diesel-powered vehicles, fuel costs for electric are lower per mile than for internal combustion engines (ICE) as are the expected maintenance costs.
+Batteries are a significant piece of any fleet electrification budget accounting for 40-50% of the purchase price of each electric vehicle (EV).
+An electric school bus, for instance, can cost around \$400,000 when purchased up-front.
+While this figure is higher than gas and diesel-powered vehicles, fuel costs for electric are lower per mile than for internal combustion engines (ICE) as are the expected maintenance costs.
 Lifetime costs for electric can be further lowered if batteries are carefully managed during their driving lives.
 Battery management maximises the battery life, ensures reliable performance and enhances residual value.
-Just like your favorite pro athlete, eventually, your EV battery will have to hang up its shirt.
-You can delay that day by adopting the right behaviours now.
+Just like your favorite pro athlete, eventually, your EV battery will have to hang up its jersey.
+You can delay that day by adopting the right behaviors now.

-That's why battery management belongs at the core of successful fleet electrification programmes.
+That's why battery management belongs at the core of successful fleet electrification programs.
 And, while it may sound counterintuitive, good battery management starts with an end-of-life plan.